haskell/text/tests-and-benchmarks.markdown

 * Git mirror repository:
   [github.com/bos/text-test-data](https://github.com/bos/text-test-data)

-You should clone that repository to the same directory as this `README` file (your clone must be named `text-test-data` locally), then run `make -C text-test-data` to uncompress the test files.
-Many tests will fail if the test files are missing.
+You should clone that repository into the `tests` subdirectory (your clone must be named `text-test-data` locally), then run `make -C tests/text-test-data` to uncompress the test files.
+Many tests and benchmarks will fail if the test files are missing.

 Functional tests
 ----------------